igibally/takeaway-test/README.md

 <br/>
 Thank you
 -------------------------------------------------------------------------------------------------------------------------------
-the technologie Used
+the technologies Used
 1- java for client and server
-2-  Spring boot Framework’s messaging module
+2-  Spring boot Framework’s Integration Module
 3- using terminal to collect the input from use
-4- communication between client and server established by the using STOMP (Simple Text Orientated Messaging Protocol)
+4- communication between client and server established by the using STOMP (Simple Text Orientated Messaging Protocol) over a websocket Client
 -------------------------------------------------------------------------------------------------------------------------------
 </p>